boolesrings/Simple-upcoming-wordpress-plugin/readme.txt

 Nothing unusual here!

 == Changelog ==

+`0.2.1` bug fix: the default event date was the start of 1970 rather than no date at all.

 `0.2` Unfortunately I have changed the way dates are stored in the database.
 This means you will have to open and re-save any posts you